Exactly 77 years ago, the largest death march set off from Auschwitz-Birkenau.

 January 17, 1945 - death march from Auschwitz-Birkenau

+When the front line approached the Auschwitz-Birkenau camp (on January 16, the Allied forces captured Częstochowa, 100 km away).
+On January 17, 1945, about 56,000 prisoners were ordered to leave the camp.
+At that time, the winter was very snowy and frosty, and the prisoners were unprepared.
+Often dressed in rags that did not protect against the cold, they received a poor ration in the form of a loaf of bread and canned food.
+They had to walk about 60 km - to Włodzisław Śląski, from where they were to be transported deep into the Reich by trains.
 Due to the terrible conditions and the extraordinary brutality of the Germans, around 600 victims were counted on the route itself, and these are only those whose bodies were lying on the path of the march.
 A huge number of prisoners were murdered in executions organized during stops and buried in mass graves.
 Prisoners also died at the very end of the march, locked in carriages that had been used to bring them from Włodzisław.
 The prisoners arrived at the railway station in Loslau (German name Wodzisław Śląski) on January 19-23, 1945.
+Then they were loaded into open coal wagons.
+In the cold outside and crowded inside, they set off deeper into the Third Reich, towards Moravia and Austria, to the concentration camps located there.
+As a result of frost, exhausting march, transport and execution carried out by the Nazis, about 15,000 prisoners died.

 Many of those who reached their destination later died in the "new" camps.